-I highly recommend using mentor text children’s books to teach sensory description because good writing models for our kids how good writers use all their senses in their writing to show not tell.
+I highly recommend using mentor text children’s books to teach sensory description because good writing models for our kids how good writers use all their five senses in their writing to show not tell.
 Use mentor texts in your writing workshop to teach growing writers descriptive writing using sensory images, vivid verbs, precise adjectives, and rich figurative language.

 Certainly, many poetry books capture this kind of vivid description in compact phrases.
-But today, I want to share a list of my favorite mentor texts, both picture and chapter books, that model for younger writers how published writers use sensory images to describe, transporting the reader into the story.
+But today, I want to share a list of my favorite mentor texts, both picture and chapter books, that model for younger writers how published writers use sensory images to describe.

 Mentor Text PICTURE BOOKS to Teach Vivid Description